 Cats can become exposed to weedkillers during or soon after their use by walking on or brushing against treated grass and plants, and then grooming, walking in or licking up spills or drips, chewing treated plants or (rarely) via ‘spray drift’.

 Although there are a wide range of garden weedkillers on the market, they only contain a few different herbicidal compounds.
 These are: glyphosphate, chlorophenoxy derivatives, ferrous sulphate and fatty acids.
 Exposure to these chemicals can lead to a wide range of symptoms such as vomiting, diarrhoea, anorexia, eye and skin irritation and a high temperature.
 In extreme cases poisoning from weedkillers can be fatal; for example glyphosphate exposure can lead to extreme respiratory problems which can result in death.

 If you think your cat has been exposed to a weedkiller and it is showing any of the symptoms of poisoning, you should seek veterinary advice immediately.
 It is important to find out which particular product a cat may have been exposed to, noting the name and/or ingredients, so that if the cat requires treatment the vet can decide which is the best approach.

 International Cat Care’s advice is to always read the packaging on herbicidal products and use them according to the manufacturer’s instructions.
 It may be difficult to prevent access to these products in free roaming cats, so if you are concerned that your cat may come into contact with any weedkiller you apply, it may be best to avoid their use and stick to manual removal of weeds.

-Full details about the Keeping Cats Safe campaign can also be found by accessing the page from the link on the left.
+Full details about the Keeping Cats Safe campaign can also be found by accessing the page from the link on the right.